Terminal Value: Gordon Growth vs Exit Multiple Method

 Sensitivity to Assumptions

 The Gordon Growth terminal value is highly sensitive to both the growth rate and discount rate.
-Small changes in either input can dramatically shift the result.
+Small changes in either input can dramatically shift the result, which is why these assumptions receive intense scrutiny in valuation reviews.

 Consider a company with final year FCF of $100 million, WACC of 10%, and growth rate of 3%: